 The Free Application for Federal Student Aid (FAFSA) is used to apply for federal, state, and institutional financial aid.
 This application is available on October 1 of each year at fafsa.gov.
+Cottey's FAFSA Code is 00245800.
 Students must resubmit the FAFSA each academic year.
-Cottey's priority deadline for the FAFSA is February 1.
 The Office of Financial Aid will determine a student's eligibility for federal, state, and institutional need-based aid from the result of the FAFSA.